 I reluctantly followed her back into the room and avoided looking in Flame’s direction.
 Instead, I busied myself helping Delilah drag a couple of chairs across the room.
 We sat down in front of Flame and I had to force myself to meet her gaze.
 The amused look on her face was unexpected.
 Had she heard what I’d just said out in the hallway?
 What else would make her smirk like that?
 I was mortified.

-Delilah cleared her throat expectantly and all I could think about was how badly I wanted the ground beneath our feet to open up and swallow me whole.
-Flame started to chuckle and I felt myself shrink inside.
-The same helpless sensation swept over me that drowned my resolve whenever someone bullied me.
-I almost heaved a sigh of relief when Delilah finally spoke up.
+Delilah cleared her throat expectantly and all I could think about was how badly I wanted the ground beneath my feet to open up and swallow me whole.
+Flame started to chuckle and I felt myself shrinking inside.
+The same sensation of helplessness swept over me that always drowned my resolve, whenever someone bullied me.
+I felt like a deer in headlights.
+After what felt like an eternity of uncomfortable silence, Delilah finally spoke up.

-“Seeing as how my friend appears to be distracted at the moment, why don’t I get the ball rolling?
+“Seeing as how my friend appears to need a moment, why don’t I get the ball rolling?
 We want some information from you Flame.
 The quicker you tell us what we want to know, the sooner this whole ordeal will be over.
 Tell me something.
 Is Flame your real name,”

 “Who the hell are you?”